JaceDeane/pokeRGBplus/TO DO.md

 - TMs found in the overworld, Game Corner, etc.

 ### ENGINE / DATA:

+- A new SPRITEMOVEDATA option that aligns sprites to the grid (useful for SPRITE_PAPER, etc.)

 - DayCareGentleman special needs to be updated and refined